 The report’s key highlights include:

-- The average fixed-line data usage per connection has soared from12GB in 2011 to 648GB today.
+- The average fixed-line data usage per connection has soared from 12GB in 2011 to 648GB today.

 - Low Earth Orbit (LEO) satellite services now account for 19% of rural broadband connections.